HeyPouya/StarWars/README.md

 ### How app works

-This application is designed to find singers and their top albums.
-I used the api from last.fm website (you can find the details in api section).
-There are 4 main pages :
+This application is designed to find StarWars characters and see their detilas like heght, language, movies and...

-1. Saved albums : shows albums saved by user. works also in offline mode
-2. Search artist
-3. Top albums : shows top albums of the selected artist.
-4. Album details : shows details of the selected album

 ### Technologies and Architecture